MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

   - **Spike testing** applies sudden increased load and measures results.  *Slashdot effect testing*

-Asking these specific questions is part of asking the general question *How and when should I scale my web application?*  Luckily these different tests all have the same structure.
+Asking these specific questions is part of asking the general question *How and when should I scale my web application?*  Luckily these different tests all have the same anatomy and structure.

 ## Anatomy

 Performance tests have a **Test Plan**:

   - **Server Under Test**: Software, hardware, and configuration.

   - **Test Case(s)**: Requests and assertions, describing the server's use.  *login, put 4 things in cart, checkout, logout, done.*

   - **Load**: Description of how and when to run the test cases.  *1000 Users (aka Threads), running Test Case A, then B.  Looped 1000 times.*

-  - **Testing Tool**: Run the load and make a report.
+  - **Testing Tool**: Run the test load and make a report.

   - **Test Report**:  Actionable data, easy to share, easy to compare, and preferrably without constant fiddling.